 In addition to tuition, UC Berkeley students pay several types of fees, including a campus fee, tuition fees, student services fee, and others.
-A summary of these fees are included below.
+A summary of these fees is included below.
 All fees are automatically billed to your account and will be reflected on monthly electronic bills.
 All fees are subject to change.
 (For total fees and a comprehensive student budget, visit Financial Aid’s Cost of Attendance page.)

 Financial Aid Recipients